State of Idaho v. Robert Dean Hall: Background

-The case began with a love triangle between the defendant Rob Hall, his wife Kandi Hall, as well as the victim Emmett Corrigan.
-Corrigan had hired Kandi as a paralegal back in 2010.
+The case began when the victim, Emmett Corrigan had an affair with his employee, Kandi Hall who was married to the Defendant Robert Hall.
+Corrigan had hired Kandi as a paralegal in 2010.
 Shortly after Kandi was hired, an affair began between her and her employer.
 As the two continued their affair, Rob Hall began to be suspicious.
-The situation came to a peak when on March 11, 2011, Corrigan and Kandi Hall met to discuss a potential divorce process for Kandi and Rob.
+The situation came to a head when on March 11, 2011, Corrigan and Kandi Hall met to discuss a potential divorce process for Kandi and Rob.
 Later on, after an argument at her shared home with Rob in Meridian, Kandi left the house to pick up a prescription from a local Walgreens.
 She met Corrigan there, and got in his vehicle.
 Having heard of the fight, Corrigan picked up an incoming call on Kandi's phone from Rob, and "threatened him".

 The shooting occurred in the Walgreen's parking lot in Meridian.
 Surveillance footage shows Rob Hall arriving at the scene and pacing.
 Kandi testified witnessing a "heated verbal and physical confrontation" between the two men.
 Kandi attempted to step between the men, but walked away from the scuffle and reported hearing multiple gunshots.

 Corrigan was shot once in the chest and once in the head, and died at the scene.
 Robert Hall sustained a surface gunshot wound to the side of his head, which reportedly caused amnesia and a lack of recollection of the incident.